-Point Edward, ON – Lambton Public Health will begin the 2022 beach water quality monitoring program on Monday, May 30 at public beaches scheduled for monitoring across Lambton County.
+Point Edward, ON – Lambton Public Health began the 2023 beach water quality monitoring program on Monday, May 29 at public beaches scheduled for monitoring across Lambton County.

-Predictive beach-water sampling and water sample analysis will be used to determine if beaches are safe to access.
+Predictive beach-water sampling and water sample analysis are used to determine if beaches are safe to access.
 A beach’s status will be indicated in one of two ways:

 - Posted – warning sign displayed.
 Unsafe for swimming as high levels of bacteria in the waters may pose a risk to your health.

-Predictive beach model monitoring will be used at five of Lambton’s public beaches and monitored daily, while water sampling and testing will be conducted weekly at two additional locations.
-Monitoring continues until September 2, 2022.
+Predictive beach model monitoring will be used at five of Lambton’s public beaches and monitored daily (Monday – Friday), while water sampling and testing will be conducted weekly at two additional locations.
+Monitoring continues until September 1, 2023.

 Lambton County beachgoers will be able to access water quality status reports in three different ways: